-As at the close of business on 18 March 2019, there were outstanding options and awards over 1,332,391,569 ordinary shares, which represented 1.87 per cent. of the Company's issued ordinary share capital as at that date.
-If the Company were to purchase and cancel shares up to the maximum amount permitted by this resolution, then these options and awards would represent 2.08 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
-If the Company were to purchase and cancel shares up to the maximum amount permitted under the remaining existing authority granted at the 2018 AGM and under this resolution, then these options and awards would represent 2.34 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
+As at the close of business on 18 March 2020, there were outstanding options and awards over 1,426,430,662 ordinary shares, which represented 2.03 per cent. of the Company's issued ordinary share capital as at that date.
+If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted by this resolution, then these options and awards would represent 2.25 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
+If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted under the remaining existing authority granted at the 2019 AGM and under Resolution 27, then these options and awards would represent 2.54 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.

-The Directors would exercise this authority to buy back shares only if they believe that to do so would be in the best interests of shareholders taken as a whole and would result in an increase in earnings per ordinary share.
+The Directors would exercise such authority to buy back shares only if they believe that to do so would be in the best interests of shareholders taken as a whole and in the case of a buyback of ordinary shares would result in an increase in earnings per ordinary share.